CumulusNetworks/docs/content/cumulus-linux-59/Layer-2/Ethernet-Bridging-VLANs/VLAN-aware-Bridge-Mode.md

 ### Reserved Layer 3 VNI VLANs

-In addition to the internal reserved VLAN range, there is a reserved range of VLANs allocated for layer 3 VNIs (L3VNIs) in EVPN symmetric routing deployments when you use NVUE to configure L3VNIs in MLAG environments.
+In addition to the internal reserved VLAN range, Cumulus Linux allocates a reserved VLAN range for layer 3 VNIs in EVPN symmetric routing deployments.
+Use this reserved VLAN range when you configure layer 3 VNIs in MLAG environments with NVUE commands.
 The default range is 4000-4064.
 You can display the range with the `nv show system global reserved vlan l3-vni-vlan` command:

 ```
 cumulus@switch:~$ nv show system global reserved vlan l3-vni-vlan